 - Thermostats and home zoning

-- Indoor air quality products including air filters and air purification systems
+- Indoor air quality products like air filters and air purification systems

-Some are HVAC-R pros, which means they also can take care of refrigeration.
+Some are HVAC-R techs, which means they also work with refrigeration.

 While HVAC can be physically challenging, it can also be very satisfying.
 As a technician you’ll need to be able to: